-You've got a team of healthcare experts at the ready!
+Helpful Tip: You've got a team of healthcare experts at the ready!
 Your doctor, nurse, diabetes care and education specialist, and pharmacist are there to help.
-Don't be afraid to reach out with questions.
+Don't be afraid to reach out with auestions.

-Myth: My diabetes must be very bad if I have to start an injectable medicine.
+Myth: My diabetes must be very bad if I have to start

 Fact: It's normal for your diabetes to change over time.
 It does not mean that you have done something wrong.
-Injectable medicines are just another tool that your healthcare professional has to get and keep your blood glucose in target range.
+Injectable medicines are just another tool that your healthcare provider has to get and keep your blood an injectable medicine.

+glucose in target range.